esscorp/eslint/README.md

     },
 	```

-3. Create `.eslintrc.js` in the top-level directory of the repo (next to `package.json`).
-Paste this content inside it:
+3. Create `.eslintrc.js` in the top-level directory of the repo (next to `package.json`) with this content:
 	```javascript
 		'use strict';